SeungheonOh/PyAPL/README.md

 of APL (partial) as a Python EDSL.
 Personally, if it was implemented in more strongly typed and static language with matured supports over optimization of recursive calls, the performance would have been tolerable.

+## Applications
+Like traditional APL, APL provides convenience on manupulating complex data by providing framework for array operations like inner products, outer products, rotate, and drop.

+Long, uncomprehensive and overly verbose code that does simple data manupulation is only hindering one from understanding the tasks code does.
+APL, on the other hand, compresses these operations and it expressive to the readers.
+This EDSL provides same expressive operations on top of pure Python, allowing one to write same terse code in Python.

+Famous [Conways' Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is implemented in PyAPL as `Example_GameOfLife.py` as an example.
+Again, it is pretty slow: each generations takes `~ 0.1 Seconds`.
+But, nothing can be done.